james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 A convenience function that:
 1. Loads a specification document using load_specification_document
-2. Calls describe_interface with the correct spec_path to ensure proper relative import resolution
+2. Calls describe_dependency_interfaces with the correct spec_path to ensure proper relative import resolution
 3. Handles and re-raises any exceptions with appropriate error messages
 4. Returns a modified markdown document with the described interfaces prepended to the spec